mastodon/documentation/content/en/methods/admin/accounts.md

 ##### 403: Forbidden

-Invalid or missing access token.
+Authorized user is missing a permission, or invalid or missing Authorization header

 ```json
 {